-248. On a clause being offered in Committee, or on the consideration of report or third reading of a Bill, Mr. Speaker, or the Chairman, offered in Committee on consideration of report and third reading. shall desire the Member to bring up the same, whereupon it is to be read a first time without question put; but no clause is to be offered on consideration of report or third reading without notice.
+248. On a clause being offered in Committee, or on the consideration of report or third reading of a Bill, Mr. Speaker, or the Chairman, shall desire the Member to bring up the same, whereupon it is to be read a first time without question put; but no clause is to be offered on consideration of report or third reading without notice.